Where the design community meets.

-Chief Design Officer @Wunderlist & Maker of @Typoguide Joined about 6 years ago via an invitation from Timothy A. Benedikt has invited Markus Reuter, Mark Drexler, Thibaut Barrère, Nico Hämäläinen, Cooper Francis and 4 others, Jarkko Laine, Jose Casanova, J Argento, Steven Lüttig
+Chief Design Officer @Wunderlist & Maker of @Typoguide Joined almost 7 years ago via an invitation from Timothy A. Benedikt has invited Markus Reuter, Mark Drexler, Thibaut Barrère, Nico Hämäläinen, Cooper Francis and 4 others, Jarkko Laine, Jose Casanova, J Argento, Steven Lüttig

 David, that's really great to hear and thanks a lot for the suggestions.
 I really appreciate you taking the time to give feedback.